-The fact that I even have to write this column, or even ask the question in the headline above, is infuriating at most, exhausting at minimum.
+The fact that I even have to write this column, is infuriating at most, and exhausting at minimum.

-“I’ll just say this: Anybody who works in any organization or any job, they want to be rewarded for the right reasons,” Bieniemy recently told USA TODAY’s Jarrett Bell:
+“I’ll just say this: Anybody who works in any organization or any job, they want to be rewarded for the right reasons,” Bieniemy told USA TODAY’s Jarrett Bell in 2020:

 Watching everybody else get a chance at something you’ve proven you deserve would infuriate even the most passive person.
 Unfortunately, it’s an experience Black people endure daily.
-Bieniemy being passed over is just one end of the spectrum that Black coaches deal with in the NFL, while the Texans’ hiring of David Culley — making him the only African-American hired to fill one of the league’s seven head-coaching vacancies — is at the other.
+Bieniemy being passed over is just one end of the spectrum that Black coaches deal with in the NFL.

 From every viewpoint, it’s easy to see that the system is rigged, unfair, and discriminating.
-This brings me back to the question that’s posed in the headline.
-Because what would happen if Eric Bieniemy, or any other Black coach in the NFL, decided that they’d reached their breaking point and unapologetically opened up about their experiences and shared their feelings in a brutally honest way?
+At this point, I’m beyond wondering what would happen if Bieniemy decided that he’d reached his breaking point and unapologetically opened up about his experiences.

 He’s got nothing to lose.
 He might as well vent his frustrations.